Mental Health and Well Being Resources

 Statement of Intent

 At Copley Academy, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
 We have a supportive and caring ethos and our approach is respectful and kind, where each individual and contribution is valued.
-This is based around our GREAT Expectations.
+This is based around our GREAT Expectations values.

 At our Academy we know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.